Ipswich Grammar School: Middle years

-By the time of the silver jubilee of IGS in 1913, attended by Sir William MacGregor, Governor of Queensland, the School had erected an Honour Board, new boarding facilities and a Science Block, leading to the teaching of physics and chemistry in a laboratory.
+By the time of the golden jubilee of IGS in 1913, attended by Sir William MacGregor, Governor of Queensland, the School had erected an Honour Board, new boarding facilities and a Science Block, leading to the teaching of physics and chemistry in a laboratory.
 The Chelmsford Cup series (the precursor to the GPS system, named after then Governor of Queensland, The Lord Chelmsford) was established in 1907 for competition between the existing Grammar Schools, and the inauguration of the Old Boys Association followed the next year.
 The University of Queensland was opened in Brisbane in 1909, improving student attendance.

 The Chelmsford Cup series existed alongside the new Great Public Schools, or GPS, system from 1918 to 1938, at which time it was discontinued in favour of GPS.
 In 1925, the first sports ground at IGS was opened.
 The first game to be played on this field was a football match between past and present students – the result was a 3-all draw.
 IGS added swimming and tennis facilities and a second sports ground in the 1930s.

 IGS produced three Rhodes scholars between 1922 and 1924, and had produced five prior to World War II.
 The connection of electricity and addition of four new classroom blocks in the 1920s meant that by 1930, student numbers had risen to around 200.